koolgax99/koolgax99.github.io/content/posts/gsoc-2023-final-report/index.md

 ### SDA Dashboard

-During GSoC, I focused on making the plots dynamic in the sense that they are not loaded with data initially.
-To view the plots, the user has to upload the .Rdata file in the dashboard containing the data of the various model runs to view the plots.
+During my GSoC project, a significant emphasis was placed on rendering the plots in a dynamic manner.
+In this context, the plots are not preloaded with data upon initialization.
+Instead, users are required to upload a specific .Rdata file directly within the dashboard.
+This file contains the essential data related to various model runs, allowing users to interact with and generate the plots dynamically

-The file specification is as follows for the Forecasting dahsboard.
-The file input should manadatorily contain the following columns in it.

 <!-- Add table about data specification -->